10 Famous Nurses in History That Revolutionized Healthcare

-Any discussion of nursing history must include Florence Nightingale (1820–1910).
-The British nursing pioneer advocated for patient and human rights and established a model of advocacy, as well as the whole-being concept of holistic nursing.
-She brought evidence-based care to even the poorest members of society.
-She raised standards of care for all patients, first making a mark in history during the Crimean War in 1853.
+Known as the founder of modern nursing, Florence Nightingale (1820–1910) made history advocating for patient and human rights.
+The British nursing pioneer established a model of advocacy and the whole-being concept of holistic nursing, bringing evidence-based care to even the poorest and sickest members of society.
+She raised standards of care for all patients, first making her mark in history during the Crimean War in 1853.

 In 1907 she became the first woman to be awarded the British Order of Merit.
-Florence Nightingale continues to inspire the mission of holistic nursing at Ameritech and around the world.
+Nightingale continues to inspire the mission of holistic nursing here and around the world.

 You might have studied his “Leaves of Grass,” but did you know this Civil War era poet was also a nurse?
 Walt Whitman (1819–1892) joined the ranks of nurses when his brother George was wounded in the Battle of Fredericksburg in 1862.

-Civil War activist Dorothea Dix (1802–1887) is best known as an advocate for humane treatment of the mentally ill.
-During her life, she founded or expanded over 30 hospitals for the mentally ill and was a champion of the notion that mental illness was treatable — a novel idea at the time.
+Civil War activist Dorothea Dix (1802–1887) advocated for humane treatment of both the mentally ill and indigenous peoples.
+Throughout her life, she founded or expanded over 30 hospitals for the mentally ill and was a champion of the notion that mental illness was treatable — a novel idea at the time.

 In 1914, the nurse coined the term “birth control” and two years later was arrested for opening the first birth control clinic in the country.
 Sanger founded the American Birth Control League, which later became Planned Parenthood.
 Her research and advocacy spanned methods that included condoms, diaphragms, and, in 1960, the birth control pill.

-Ameritech students feel the impact of holistic nursing and its history of patient advocacy and compassion every day.
-To learn more about our nursing, RN-BSN, or other programs, visit our program pages or follow us on Facebook.
+Our students recognize the impact of holistic nursing and its history of patient advocacy and compassion every day.
+To learn more about our nursing, RN-BSN, or other healthcare programs, visit our program pages or call us at (801) 948-2137.